walker-test/tukanoan-lingview/README.md

 # LingView
 A web interface for viewing glossed ELAN and FLEx files, optionally with time-synced video and audio.
-Developed at Brown University as part of the A'ingae Language Documentation initiative, this fork is a generalization of the A'ingae-specific website [here](https://github.com/Designist/Korpus).
+Developed at Brown University as part of the A'ingae Language Documentation initiative.
+The standard version of LingView is [BrownCLPS/LingView](https://github.com/BrownCLPS/LingView).

 Front-end code written with [ReactJS](https://reactjs.org/).